 The mentor teacher is asked to discuss the Progress Assessment with the pre-service teacher and indicate (at the bottom of the Form) if the pre-service teacher Continues the placement, or is placed At Risk, with substantiating comments if appropriate.
-Please provide this feedback to the pre-service teacher by week 5 of the full school term placement block.
+Please provide this feedback to the pre-service teacher by week 3 of the 5 week placement block.
 The Assessment should be discussed with the supervisor and pre-service teacher and the pre-service teacher should be provided with their own copy of this form.